 Of the roughly 658,000 Americans who are new to the South, 221,000 settled in Florida and 170,000 in Texas.
-Alabama, Arkansas, Georgia, Kentucky, North Carolina, Oklahoma, South Carolina and Tennessee all saw increases.
+Alabama, Arkansas, Georgia, Kentucky, North Carolina, Oklahoma, South Carolina and Tennessee all saw increases in U.S. domestic migration.
 Delaware, Maryland and West Virginia are also considered Southern by Census reckoning – they do serve grits rather than oatmeal at the Hampton Inn breakfast buffet – and they all saw moderately positive net migration.

 So, what’s driving this?

 The data shows it’s more than just people looking for a job.
 The hottest job markets in 2021 were Nevada (7.4% growth), Hawaii (7.1%), Massachusetts (6.6%), New Mexico (6.3%) Minnesota (6.2%), Rhode Island (6.1%), Washington (6.1%) and Oregon (6.0%), according to the U.S. Bureau of Labor Statistics.
 Not a lot of SEC football fans in those parts.
 Texas and Florida both experienced solid 5.6% job growth in 2021, but the rest of the Southern states saw only fair-to-middling growth.